Building a Deep Sky Astrophotography Kit

 Autoguider Port: Yes

-The image below shows the view of the Milky Way from Cherry Springs State Park during the Annual Star Party.
-A Canon Rebel Xsi with a 17-40mm F/4 Lens was mounted to the SkyGuider Pro for this stacked shot.
+The image below shows the view of the Milky Way from Cherry Springs State Park during an annual star party.
+A Canon Rebel T3i with a Rokinon 14mm F/2.8 Lens was mounted to the SkyGuider Pro for this stacked shot.

 The SkyGuider can also be used with a small telescope such as the William Optics Zenithstar 61 pictured below.
 For this, you’ll attach the included counterweight to the mount to balance the load.
 With a payload capacity of 11 lbs, this mount had no trouble at all carrying the lightweight Z61 telescope with the camera attached.